AiKanSya/ToyBox/LEARNINGBOX/CPI/☼ UNIT 3 - Managing APIs/♠ 7 - Creating a Product.md

 ### PROCEDURE FOR CREATING A PRODUCT

+> :pushpin: Note:
+>
-     Note : You perform in step in the SAP Integration Suite Cockpit
+> You perform in step in the SAP Integration Suite Cockpit

 Les étapes suivantes doivent être effectuées dans l'ordre suivant :